 Orientation at UW is an opportunity for admitted students and their families to acclimate to life on campus.
-During your FYO session, you will meet UW faculty and students, receive academic advising and register fro classes, and discover ways to get involved in student life.
+During your FYO session, you will meet UW faculty and students, receive academic advising and register for classes, and discover ways to get involved in student life.
 You will experience living in the residence halls and have a chance to meet fellow incoming students.

-Students agree that Orientation is the best way to ease the transition to campus.
 You and your family will become better prepared for your time here, and you will have a head start on making your experience at UW a truly memorable one.

 We encourage family members to attend FYO with their students.
-Each session provides and opportunity to become familiar with UW's campus and its resources and policies, as well as the adjustments you and your students must face throughout their college experience.
+Each session provides and opportunity to become familiar with UW's campus and its resources and policies, as well as the adjustments you and your student must face throughout their college experience.
 You will also have your questions or concerns addressed in person, and learn what it means to be part of our Cowboy Family.

 Log into your interactive checklist on WyoWeb and follow the required steps on the WyoRecords page!
 This becomes available in October for students beginning class in January, and in February for summer and August students.